 With regard to the compensation of our Executive Management Team, we note that at our annual general meeting held on May 11, 2023, shareholders ratified, with a 98.7% approval, the fiscal year 2024 maximum aggregate compensation amount for our Executive Management Team in the aggregate amount of \$26 million.
-Shareholders also ratified at that meeting, with a 98.9% approval, the maximum aggregate compensation amount for the Board of Directors (for the period between the 2023 Annual General Meeting) in the aggregate amount of \$4.121 million.
+Shareholders also ratified at that meeting, with a 98.9% approval, the maximum aggregate compensation amount for the Board of Directors (for the period between the 2023 Annual General Meeting and the 2024 Annual General Meeting) in the aggregate amount of \$4.121 million.